psyss24/tech611-ttt/README.md

 ```bash
 scp -i ~/.ssh/your-key.pem prov-app.sh ubuntu@<VM-IP>:~
 ```
-This uses the SSH private key to authenticate with the VM and copies the script into the Ubuntu user’s home directory (~).
+This uses the SSH private key to authenticate with the VM and copies app.zip into the Ubuntu user’s home directory.

 ### Method 2 – Git

-The application can also be downloaded directly onto the VM from GitHub.
+The application and script can also be downloaded directly onto the VM from GitHub.

-The deployment script uses:
+The deployment script itself uses this method to download the app code:
 ```bash
 git clone https://github.com/psyss24/tech611-ttt
 cd tech611-ttt
 ```

-This downloads the repository onto the VM and changes into the application directory.

-## How the script prepares the VM
+## Preparing the VM

 The deployment script first updates the package lists and installed packages:
 ```bash